 A good construction schedule is a crucial step toward finishing your project on time and on budget.
 Construction schedules should provide a clear picture of project timeframes and milestones, should be updated to track progress, and should be able to show what still needs to be completed.

 How are you keeping your project on schedule?
-Let’s take a look at a few of the more popular methods of generating a construction schedule.
+Knowing how to create a construction schedule is key to keeping everyone on track.
+Let’s take a look at a few of the more popular methods of creating a construction schedule.

 Importance of a Good Construction Schedule

 A construction project is essentially just a collection of smaller, individual projects.
 Coordinating all of these tasks and personnel required for each can cause headaches for even the most highly regarded contractors and project managers.
 A well-formulated construction schedule can help balance all these different moving parts on a job site.

 Gone are the days of “shooting from the hip” in hopes that everything gets done.
 Everyone on a project is trying to avoid delays.
 Unfortunately, delays are inevitable, but delays caused by poor scheduling increases tension and sours business relationships quickly.

 There are many simple options available for scheduling a project.
 However, the larger and more complex the project, the more the need for a formal, detailed schedule increases.
 By implementing detailed, easy-to-use construction schedules, suppliers know when to deliver, subs know when to schedule their laborers, and GCs and stakeholders can quickly identify the progress of the overall project.

 Download free construction schedule templates for everything from managing projects to tracking payments and submittals.

 Managing an updated and accurate construction schedule increases communication on the project and ensures successful completion.
 Therefore, before you start work on any given project, there should be dozens of questions running through your head that need to be answered.